Lysxia/test-fun/README.md

 This package defines a type of *testable functions* `a :-> r`, representing functions `a -> r`.

-- To interpret a testable functions into a function `a -> r`, use `applyFun :: (a :-> r) -> a -> r`.
+- To interpret a testable function into a function `a -> r`, use `applyFun :: (a :-> r) -> a -> r`.

 - To pretty-print a testable function,